vrtmrz/obsidian-livesync/docs/settings.md

 ⚠️If not exist, created automatically.

-### Use the old connecting method
-This option has been removed at v0.10.0

 ### End to End Encryption
 Encrypt your database.
 It affects only the database, your files are left as plain.